Kyogle railway station

 Kyogle railway station is located on the North Coast line in New South Wales, Australia.
 Opened on 25 June 1910, it serves the town of Kyogle.
 It served as the terminus of the line until it was extended to South Brisbane in September 1930.

-Platforms & services
+Platforms and services

 Kyogle has one platform.
 Each day the station is served by a northbound XPT service to Brisbane and a southbound service to Sydney.
 This station is a request stop, so the train stops only if passengers booked to board/alight here.